oVirt/ovirt-site/source/develop/developer-guide/migrating_to_github.md

 - Go to `https://github.com/oVirt/<your_project/actions/new`
 - Click on `set up a workflow yourself`
-- Write your `check-patch` CI flow, here is an example which builds rpms on both CentOS Stream 8 and CentOS Stream 9:
+- Write your `check-patch` CI flow, here is an example which builds rpms on CentOS Stream 9:

 ```yaml
 name: Check patch